piisa/piisa/docs/index.md

 ## 1. What is PIISA?

-PIISA stands for a *Personal Identifiable Information Standard Architecture*.
+PIISA stands for a *Personally Identifiable Information Standard Architecture*.
-This standard is designed to allow seamless interoperability between various PII processing frameworks.
+This open source and interoperableframework creates a standard designed to allow seamless interoperability between various PII processing frameworks.

 ## 2. Rationale